Peagah-Vieira/Laravel-Currencies-Application/README.md

 # Laravel Currencies Web Application

-A web application to list and convert currencies built with Laravel.
+A web application that consumes an external API to list and convert currencies built with Laravel.

 ## Features